historic-trails/website/sites/el-zaguan.md

 {% include figure.html
   class="img-left"
   width="50%"
-  caption="The "Bandelier Garden." named after Adolph Bandelier, a prominent archeologist of the Southwest, who was a guest of the Johnson's for some time during 1891-1892." image-url="ElZaguan10.jpg" source-url="https://www.gardenvisit.com/gardens/the_garden_at_el_zaguan"
+  caption="The 'Bandelier Garden,' named after Adolph Bandelier, a prominent archeologist of the Southwest, who was a guest of the Johnson's for some time during 1891-1892." image-url="ElZaguan10.jpg" source-url="https://www.gardenvisit.com/gardens/the_garden_at_el_zaguan"
 %}